 The Biden-Harris Administration introduced SAVE in the summer of 2023.
 SAVE replaced REPAYE and borrowers previously in REPAYE were automatically moved to SAVE.
-SAVE has a number of borrower-friendly provisions, with the third one listed below being especially important to medical residents:
+SAVE has a number of borrower-friendly provisions, with the second one listed below being especially important to medical residents:

-- SAVE has lower payments than other IDRs, because more of a borrower's discretionary income (DI) is protected in the payment calculation. - Spousal income is excluded in the payment calculation when married borrowers file separately. - ED stops charging monthly interest that is not covered by the borrower's minimum payment with SAVE.
+- SAVE has lower payments than other IDRs, because more of a borrower's discretionary income (DI) is protected in the payment calculation. - ED stops charging monthly interest that is not covered by the borrower's minimum payment with SAVE.
 This means their balance will never grow when their calculated payment with SAVE is less than the monthly interest they owe.
 We call this a 100% interest subsidy.

-SAVE has been under attack by the GOP since it was first introduced, and currently based on some GOP states attorneys general and the Eighth Circuit Court, the entire SAVE plan is on hold, something that is also impacting other IDRs such as PAYE and ICR, based on a court ruling on February 18, 2025.
+SAVE has been under attack by the GOP since it was first introduced, and currently based on some GOP states attorneys general and the Eighth Circuit Court, the entire SAVE plan is on hold, something that is also impacting other IDRs such as PAYE and ICR, based on recent court rulings.